UBC-MDS/DSCI_522_payla_rzitomer/results/results.md

 Overview
 ========

-What are the strongest three predictors that a consumer has access to that will indicate if a wine will receive a WineEnthusiast rating above 90?
+What are the strongest three predictors that a consumer has access to that will indicate if a wine will receive a WineEnthusiast rating of 90 or greater?

 Initial Exploration
 ===================